 - Another thing to note is that the Education for a Connected World (EfaCW) framework from UKCIS had an update in June this year, therefore familiarising yourself with the changes in here will help when ensuring that the correct online safety objectives are being taught at school.

 - Finally, with all these new risks in mind, it is a pressing duty for Online Safety Leads to ensure that they have the most recent training.
-Luckily, National Online Safety have just published an updated Level 3 Course for 2020/2021, aligned with statutory guidelines like KCSiE 2020 and RSE 2019.
+Luckily, National Online Safety have just published an updated Advanced Certificate in Online Safety for 2020/2021, a course that is aligned with statutory guidelines like KCSiE 2020 and RSE 2019.
 By completing it, you can ensure that you are trained up and ready to face anything that this academic year might throw at you.

 Get school staff up to speed